Skip to main content

 int[] ans = ps.executeBatch();

-Statement statement = c.createStatement();
+Statement s = connection.createStatement();

-System.out.println("execute select on object");
+System.out.println("execute select on table");

-statement.execute("SELECT * from objects_test1");
+statement.execute("SELECT * from sample_test");

 }